 Just a tap away

-For decades the music industry has struggled against copyright infringement: first against fake CDs, then against music download sites and apps like Napster and other P2P transfer services, where file transfers are made directly between users For artists and producers, the battle was considered lost, but leave it to the 21st century to disrupt and innovate.
-Within clicks, users have access to over 70 million songs for no cost in a freemium business model.
+For decades the music industry has struggled against copyright infringement: first against fake CDs, then against music download sites and apps like Napster and other P2P transfer services, where file transfers are made directly between users.
+For artists and producers, the battle was considered lost, but leave it to the 21st century to disrupt and innovate.
+Within a few clicks, users have access to over 70 million songs for no cost in a freemium business model.

 Spotify users can pay monthly subscriptions or choose to use a free plan which includes ads between songs.
 Today with more than 165 million subscribers and 365 million active users in 178 countries, something is working.
 With so many competitors in the space (Apple Music, Tidal, Youtube Premium), Spotify is offering more than just cheap access.

 One of Spotify’s greatest differentiators is its personalisation features.
 Spotify uses an algorithm to recommend new music to listeners based on most played artists and genres.